 The present author has some experience with Egyptology and is often bothered by the antiquated spellings of the names, which reflect an 1890s understanding of Egyptian.
 While we should never disregard the spellings given in Liber AL itself, we might look at modern Egyptology for further insights.

 “Ra-Hoor-Khuit” is “Ra-Horakhty”, “Ra [who is] Horus of the Two Horizons”.
-“Ra-Horakhty” = 111, a number which represents Unity (being Hebrew “ALP” Aleph).
-We immediately recall that the god is “a unity which includes and heads all things” (Crowley, Magick in Theory and Practice, Chapter 0).
-111 is also the number of the Angel of the Sun (Nakhiel).
-And perhaps most interesting of all, by EQ31, “Liber AL” = 111.
+By EQ31, “Ra-Horakhty” = 111, a number which represents Unity (being Hebrew אלף Aleph).
+We may recall that the god is described as “a unity which includes and heads all things” (Crowley, Magick in Theory and Practice, Chapter 0).
+111 is also the number of the Angel of the Sun (Nakhiel), appropriately.
+And perhaps most interesting of all, “Liber AL” itself = 111.

 The number 93

 “Babalon” = 93, the number of Thelema.
 Interestingly enough, 93 also equals “Christ”.
-This value is also that of the word “HRILIU”, used by Crowley to denote the sound made by the Priest and Priestess at the climax of the Gnostic Mass.
+This value is also that of the word “HRILIU”, used by Crowley to denote the sound made by the Priest and Priestess at the climax of the Gnostic Mass (Liber XV).